CardealRusso/Tiny-Webui/README.md

 ![image](https://user-images.githubusercontent.com/34981798/228827631-e2b518ce-9940-4cac-a9a7-678467be415f.png)

 No other browser instances were running.
-If the "app" is run in a browser that is already running, this tab of "app" will add less than 20mb of ram usage.
+If the "app" is run in a browser that is already running, this tab of "app" will add less than 20mb of ram usage. (these numbers must vary a lot between browsers and, mainly, the content of the page)